 This is a collaborative Protection Profile Module (PP-Module) used to extend a Base-PP for a computer that implements biometric enrolment and verification to unlock the computer in the locked state using the user's biometric characteristics.
 Therefore, the Target of Evaluation (TOE) in this PP-Module is a computer that implements biometric enrolment and verification functionality.
-However, the term TOE in this document expresses the biometric system that is a part of the TOE environment (i.e. the computer) and implements the biometric enrolment and verification functionality for clearly describing the relation and boundary between the biometric system and computer.
+However, the terms TOE and TOE environment in this document expresses the biometric system that implements the biometric enrolment and verification functionality, and the computer that supports the biometric system to protect the biometric data respectively, for clearly describing the relation and boundary between the biometric system and computer.
 The biometric enrolment and verification processes are described in the following sections.